adnanebnz/algeria-eats-old/README.md

 -   STYLE USER PROFILE
 -   ADD AFFECTED LIVRAISONS PAGE FOR DELIVERYMAN
 -   NOTIFY USER when the traetement of his order is done and for delivery too
--   ADD MAPS FOR DELIVERES AND CACHING SYSTEM

 ORDER STATUSES:
 not_started